 Think all our recipes involve turning on the hob?
 Think again.
 We have plenty of substantial suppers that require no cooking whatsoever.

-Weeknights can be a bit hectic – when your priorities are getting kids to bed, meeting friends, working late or just needing to put your feet up, cooking can be the last thing on your mind.
-But the path to repletion is shorter than you think – we have dozens of dishes that require assembly only.
-The secret lies in the ingredient choices, so go for those that are pre-cooked, plus look out for characterful seasonal saviours and think creatively about flavour combinations.
-We’ve picked some of our favourite storecupboard basics that’ll make the “no-cook” brief a lot easier – and have serving suggestions to boot.
+Weeknights can be a bit hectic when your priorities are getting the kids to bed, meeting up with friends, working late or just putting your feet up.
+Cooking can be the last thing on your mind.
+But the path to a good meal is shorter than you think – we have dozens of dishes that require assembly only.
+The secret lies in the ingredient choices, so go for those that are precooked, plus look out for seasonal saviours and think creatively about flavour combinations.
+We’ve picked some of our favourite storecupboard basics that’ll make the 'no-cook' brief a lot easier – and have serving suggestions to boot.

 10 star ingredients for making no-cook suppers

-Who needs an oven when the astringent quality of citrus juice means it can ‘cook’ fish – try Peruvian ceviche out for size if you don’t believe us.
-This isn’t one to try if you’re in a hurry as this recipe requires an hour and a half to turn the fish from raw and translucent to cooked and opaque – but we reckon you could keep yourself occupied in that time.
-Try it with white fish, such as haddock, pollack or seabass.
+Who needs an oven when astringent citrus juice can ‘cook’ fish?
+Try Peruvian ceviche out for size if you don’t believe us.
+This isn’t one to try if you’re in a hurry as this recipe requires an hour and a half to turn the fish from raw and translucent to cooked and opaque, but we reckon you could keep yourself occupied in that time.
+Try it with white fish, such as haddock, pollock or sea bass.

 Try in… James Martin’s ceviche

 Do you have a no-cook supper you turn to on busy nights?
 We'd love to hear your ideas...